maelle/rtimicropem_blogpost/rtimicropem.md

 ## Transform and explore single files

 In `rtimicropem` after the use of the `convert_output` function, one gets an object of the R6 class `micropem` class.
-Its fields include the settings and measurements as two `data.frames`, and it has methods such as `summary` and `plot` of which you see the static output below.
+Its fields include the settings and measurements as two `data.frames`, and it has methods such as `summary` and `plot` of which you see the static output below (no unit on this exploratory plot).

 ![](2017-07-19-rtimicropem/plotexample.png)